tango-controls/rfc/5/README.md

 A Property represents a configuration parameter in Tango.

-There are 4 kinds of Tango Properties:

- *  Class Property: a Property related to a Device Class (RFC-2).
- *  Device Property: a Property related to a Device (RFC-2).
- *  Attribute Property: a Property related to an Attribute (RFC-4).
- *  Free Property: a Property defined for the entire Control System (RFC-1) i.e not related to a specific Class, Device or Attribute.

 ### Use Cases

-Here are some Tango Property use cases:
+Here are some Property use cases:

 * To connect a real network equipment a Property can define the target IP address or hostname
 * To change the representation of an information in order to be more user friendly a Property can define a new data format for the graphical user interface to convert the raw data
 * To configure some alarms on Attribute Value (See RFC-4)
 * To store the Attribute value of a Memorized Attribute (See RFC-4)
-* To configure the labels associated to a Tango:DevEnum attribute values
+* To configure the labels associated to the possible values of a DevEnum Attribute
 * ...

 ## Specification

-A Tango Property is a strict definition of a pair of key/value:
+A Property is a strict definition of a pair of key/value:
   * The Property SHALL have one key, called Property Name
   * The Property SHALL have one value, which could be empty, called Property Value

+There are 4 kinds of Properties:

+ *  Class Property: a Property related to a Device Class (RFC-2).
+ *  Device Property: a Property related to a Device (RFC-2).
+ *  Attribute Property: a Property related to an Attribute (RFC-4).
+ *  Free Property: a Property defined for the entire Control System (RFC-1) i.e not related to a specific Class, Device or Attribute.

-A Tango Property MAY be persisted in the Tango Database (See RFC-1 and RFC-6) or into a file if no Tango Database is used.
+A Property MAY be persisted in the Tango Database (See RFC-1 and RFC-6) or into a file if no Tango Database is used.

-Tango Device Properties and Tango Class Properties have a Type metadata.
+Device Property and Class Property have a Type metadata.
 The following Types SHALL be supported by Device Properties and Class Properties (See RFC-9):
   * DevBoolean
   * DevShort